Questionnaire: Are You Clued-up on Common Lawn Problems?

 PESTS & DISEASES

-As if weeds aren’t enough, there’s all the pests and diseases to watch out for too – but can you recognise the warning signs?- a) It’s the grub of the crane fly and it eats grass roots.
+As if weeds aren’t enough, there’s all the pests and diseases to watch out for too – but can you recognise the warning signs?

 - b) It’s type of woodlouse which makes extensive underground tunnels.